 The exhibition Identity & Dress opened at the Harley Gallery on 29 October 2016 and ran until 8 January 2017.
 All the paintings are available for sale.

-Read more about the Portland Collection on my blog:
+Read more about this project on my blog: